howdyai/botkit/packages/botkit-plugin-cms/readme.md

 In most cases, calls to `testTrigger` should come at the _end_ of the bot's message evaluation process.
 Since Botkit fires handlers in the order in which they are added to the controller, this call should most often be placed _after_ other trigger definintions - particularly if the CMS has been configured with a fallback script which will ALWAYS fire even if no matching trigger is found.

-## Hooking code into your CMS-powered Dialogs
+## Hooking code to your CMS-powered Dialogs

-Since under the hood, this plugin creates [BotkitConversation Dialogs](../docs/reference/conversations.md), all of the same [hooks](../docs/conversations.md#hooks), [templating features](../docs/conversations.md#using-variable-tokens-and-templates-in-conversation-threads), and special actions are available.
+Since under the hood, this plugin creates [BotkitConversation Dialogs](../docs/reference/core.md#botkitconversation), all of the same [hooks](../docs/conversations.md#hooks), [templating features](../docs/conversations.md#using-variable-tokens-and-templates-in-conversation-threads), and special actions are available.
 However, since the dialogs are built dynamically, special methods are necessary to _find the dialog by name_ within Botkit's collection of dialogs before binding hooks.

 * [controller.plugins.cms.before()](../docs/reference/cms.md#before)
 * [controller.plugins.cms.onChange()](../docs/reference/cms.md#onchange)